Get Practical Leadership Tips and Insights

 High Performers do not Seek Direction, They Seek Alignment

 I’ve been fooled before.
 Talented people are not always performers.
 They sparkle and shine from time to time.
 That’s what grabs your attention like a trout to a lure.
-Then you get hooked, reeled in and cooked for dinner.
-This is going to sound harsh yet its truth echoes throughout the marketplace like a giant drum beat.
-Low performers are sitting around waiting for direction even though much of the work is staring them right in the face.
+Then you get hooked, reeled in, and cooked for dinner.
+Low performers are sitting around waiting for direction This is going to sound harsh, yet its truth echoes throughout the marketplace like a giant drum beat.
+Low performers are sitting around waiting for direction, even though much of the work is staring them right in the face.
 They are talented but also lazy.
 Lazy people become soft and cry like victims or children who scrape their knees.
-They will blame you for lack of direction.
+They will blame you for a lack of direction.
 You don’t need that.
 You need high performers who help you advance the mission.
 High performers need little direction and affirmation from others.
 They are self-motivated learners and achievers with tons of tenacity.
-As they mature, they become great teammates because they work to
+As they

 Read More »